MerryNguyen193/MerryNguyen193.github.io/_posts/2019-01-18-second-post.md

 # Week 2
 ## Progress Report
-- Reading the documentation of Recharts.js
+- Read the documentation of Recharts.js
 - Set up the installation
-- Trying to apply a simple line chart from example of the Recharts website
+- Tried to apply a simple line chart from example of the Recharts website
 ## Installation steps
 - Create react app and rechart folder by terminal
 ![Install react app](../images/install_react_app.png)